natinusala/linux-amlogic-toolkit/README.md

     * Don't rename the files in `output/boot.img`
     * If you extract and recreate the `initrd` ramdisk, its size will change and it will most likely break the boot image.
 To fix this, edit the `bootimg.cfg` file in `output/boot` to replicate the change in size (you can repack the image, let it fail and read the logs to see the new size).
 * When you have finished editing the files, run `./bin/repack output.img` to repack the image to `output.img`
+* Additionnaly, you can use `./bin/flash` to flash the image to a device through USB (you will need the udev rule, see https://github.com/Stane1983/aml-linux-usb-burn)
+    * The device type (`gxl`) is hardcoded into the flashing script, edit it if you're not using S905, S905X or S919
 * Done !

 # Troubleshooting